AkuSax/new-site/content/authors/admin/_index.md

 ## About Me

 Hello!
 I am a student at UT Austin studying computational biology and mathematics.
 I am interested in using a variety of AI/ML techniques to tackle problems in the biomedical space.
-Take a look at what I've been working on below!
+Take a look at what I've been working on by clicking the Projects button!